Wisconsin renter guide

 FAQ

-How long does a landlord usually have to return a security deposit in Wisconsin?
+How long does a landlord have to return a security deposit in Wisconsin?

-What should I include in my first demand letter?
+What should I put in a first security deposit demand letter in Wisconsin?

-Can I send a demand letter before filing in small claims?
+Should I send a demand letter before small claims in Wisconsin?